nspo/adventOfCode2020-cpp/README.md

-# adventOfCode2020-cpp
+# Solutions to Advent of Code 2020 in C++
-Solutions to adventofcode.com/2020 in C++
+adventofcode.com/2020